The unseen burden of partners of chronically ill: the unspoken and forgotten caregivers…

 I’m one of the millions of husbands caring for their chronically ill wives.
 There is this unseen burden of partners of chronically ill that no one talks about.

-So, why no one talks about family caregivers?
+So, why does no one talk about family caregivers?
 We do matter!
 But still, we are forgotten…

 This post aims to reveal the unseen burden of partners of chronically ill loved ones.